Game ng Bayan

 Game ng Bayan (abbreviated as GNB, lit. game of the nation) is a Philippine television game show broadcast by ABS-CBN.
-Hosted by Robin Padilla, Alex Gonzaga, Eric Nicolas, Mary Jean Lastimosa and Negi, it aired on the network's Kapamilya Gold line up from March 7 to April 15, 2016, replacing the fifth and final season of Kapamilya, Deal or No Deal and was replaced by My Super D.
+Hosted by Robin Padilla, Alex Gonzaga, Eric Nicolas, Mary Jean Lastimosa and Negi, it aired on the network's Kapamilya Gold line up from March 7 to April 15, 2016, replacing the fifth season of Kapamilya, Deal or No Deal and was replaced by My Super D.

 Each of the game show's episode is held in a different barangay where contestants are usually residents of the selected locality.